-The Department of Music seeks to prepare students for careers in the fields of musical performance, music education, theory-composition and church music education.
+The Department of Music seeks to prepare students for careers in the fields of musical performance, music education, and church music education.
 It also provides courses for persons desiring non-technical knowledge of music as a part of their liberal education.
-For students desiring careers in music performance, the degree Bachelor of Music is offered; for students who wish to become teachers of music in public schools and colleges, the degree Bachelor of Music Education; for prospective church music educators, the degree Bachelor of Music with prospective in church music education; for persons studying music for its a core in liberal education, the degree Backelon of Avis music for its a core in characteristic and a core in core in liberal education, the degree Bachelor of Arts with a core in music.
+For students desiring careers in music performance, the degree Bachelor of Music is offered; for students who wish to become teachers of music in public schools and colleges, the degree Bachelor of Music Education; for prospective church music educators, the degree Bachelor of Music with a core in church music education; for persons studying music for its value in liberal education, the degree Bachelor of Arts with a core in music.